 Intern Program Details:

-Time Frame: All interns serve a 6 week term during our summer camping programs, May 23 – July 4, 2015.
+Time Frame: All interns serve a minimum 3 week term during our summer camping programs, May 27 – June 30, 2017.
 Some interns will be offered positions through the end of July and others into August depending on their skills, availability and camp scheduling needs.
-Positions up to 12 weeks are possible.
+Positions up to 15 weeks are possible.

 Leadership Development: In order to provide meaningful opportunities for leadership development, each intern will be asked to choose at least one “specialization” for the summer.
-Options for leadership roles include: Lifeguard, Worship Leader, Rec Director, Photographer, Videographer, Craft Specialist, Maintenance Intern, or Administrative Assistant.
+Options for leadership roles include: Summer Program Coordinator, Lifeguard, Trip Leader, Worship Leader, Rec Director, Photographer/Videographer, Craft Specialist, Maintenance Intern, Healthcare Intern or Administrative Assistant.
 You’ll have an opportunity to select your preferred leadership roles on the application.